335P/Gibbs

 335P/Gibbs is a periodic comet in the Solar System.
 It last came to perihelion in August 2022.
 Together with 266P/Christensen, it was proposed as the source of the 1977 "Wow!
-Signal".
+Signal", however this was later disproven by a follow-up study in 2020, where it was found out to be likely a maser-like flare from small hydrogen clouds in interstellar space instead.